z448/dropkg/README.md

 - If there is a control file in current directory dropkg will create debian binary package with contents of current directory.
 If there is a debian package in current directory dropkg will extract its contents into current directory.
     - `-v` show version
     - `-c` set compression for data archive: gzip, bzip2, lzma, xz, zstd
+    - `-s` generate md5sums file and include it in package
     - `-t` show control file template
     - `-m` show debian policy manual
     - `-h` show help